François Ruffin: Merci patron! and Nuit debout

-The documentary film Merci patron!, released nationally in France in February 2016, which Ruffin directed, is a product of his earlier journalism work.
+The documentary film Merci patron!, released nationally in France in February 2016, which he directed, is a product of his earlier journalism work.
 In the film, Ruffin takes on the case of Jocelyn and Serge Klur, both textile workers who have been made redundant, the factory where they worked having been relocated to Poland.
 The factory had been run by a company owned by Bernard Arnault, France's richest man.
 The film follows Ruffin's efforts to force Arnault to pay back the Klurs for "ruining their lives".
 Before making the film, Ruffin had been investigating Arnault's business affairs for several years, and he met the Klurs in the course of his investigations.
 Economist Frédéric Lordon described Merci patron! as a direct action film.
 Ruffin has said he was inspired by the American filmmaker Michael Moore and subsequently nicknamed as such.
 The film received positive reviews in the French press and was a box office success, initially receiving attention almost entirely by word of mouth.

 The Nuit debout movement arose as a result of events surrounding the film.
 In a piece written for Le Monde diplomatique, Frédéric Lordon described the film as a clarion call for a potential mass uprising.
 In response to this piece, and recognising the enthusiastic public response to advanced screenings of the film, Ruffin organised a meeting in Paris on 23 February 2016 to discuss future political actions.
 He has said that the aim of the meeting was to bring together a number of disparate protest groups, including people protesting against a proposed airport at Notre-Dame-des-Landes, factory workers protesting against the Goodyear tire company, and teachers protesting against education reforms.
 A retired delivery driver who attended the meeting was quoted as saying, "There were about 300 or 400 of us at a public meeting in February and we were wondering how can we really scare the government?.
 We had an idea: at the next big street protest, we simply wouldn’t go home."
 As a result of the meeting, an occupation was arranged for Paris's Place de la République, to take place on the evening of 31 March 2016, under the name Nuit debout, following scheduled street protests earlier in the day against the government's proposed labour reforms.
 In the days following this event, protests continued, spreading to other cities throughout France and into neighbouring countries in Europe.